Due to the escalation with the Covid-19 situation, we are proactively contacting all guests traveling to advise them to return home. >>

 Namibia is a true adventure playground and the perfect destination for an active teenage family adventure.
 Teens will love the activities, from quad biking, sand-boarding, kayaking with a seal colony and tracking rhinos as well as the incredible scenery that Namibia is so well known for.

-Start your incredible family adventure through Namibia with a short stop off in Windhoek where you can relax and pick up your hire car to begin this epic holiday.
+Start your incredible family adventure through Namibia with a short stop off in Windhoek where you can relax and pick up your hire car to begin this epic vacation.

 Driving a 4x4, you’ll travel south to the iconic red sand dunes of Sossusvlei, the ultimate introduction to Namibia.
 Race each other to the top of Big Daddy dune, then slide down the sand into Dead Vlei pan.
 Back at your lodge, teens have the option to burn off more steam on horseback rides and hiking trails.
 If you’re after a real family treat, rise early before the sun one morning to catch a hot air balloon flight to get unbeatable views over the dunes (this is an extra cost).